 The current lack of financial support to remove obstacles to education post assault means that even the smallest scholarships will have immense impact on the life of the Survivor.
-We are accepting donations from University scholarship programs, alumni associations, private foundations, and crowd-funding support.
-This will inspire direct partnerships between organizations, universities and Survivors.
-The present value of small investments in a Survivor’s education will not only contribute to the restoration of the dignity of life for a single student, but also the dignity of society.

 We are uniquely qualified.

-As Survivors of acquaintance rape, drug-facilitated sexual violence, and intimate partner violence during our academic years, we have a thorough insight into the patterns of behavior of sexual trauma and their unique traumatic profile.
+As Survivors of acquaintance rape, drug-facilitated sexual violence, and intimate partner violence during our academic years, we have comprehensive insight into the patterns of behavior of sexual trauma and their unique traumatic profile.
 Our experience gives us the knowledge to provide targeted and effective support for Survivors.
 Collectively, we have participated in criminal and civil prosecution, mediations, Title IX investigations, testimony with congressmen, US Department of Education Rulemaking Committee hearings for the Campus Save Act, and have personally navigated the interruption of our own pursuit to higher education due to sexual violence.

 Through our academic partnerships, we will advocate for meaningful accommodation including flexible attendance, extended assignment deadlines, academic counselors, tutoring support, and open teacher communication.
 Moreover, this accommodation is essential because obtaining a degree provides a clear avenue to independence, recovery, and access to opportunity.